mbeiter/eaudit4j/BUILD.md

     mvn versions:set -DnewVersion=1.0
     mvn versions:commit

-**Note** that the version setting will not affect the `build-tools` component, because it is not part of the main Maven project!
-It is intentionally kept separate to allow referencing it as a build properties root from within the project.

 ### Build the release bits and site, and push the release bits to Maven Central staging

 Using the "release" profile is mandatory, and the Fortify 'Quick View' must be clean.